jasonluther/oscilloscope-mount/README.md

 ![CAD sketch of bracket design](img/23-bracket-sketch.png)

+*CAD sketch of hole locations and basic outline.*

 With the hole pattern set, it is time for the first fit test.

 There's no need to invest the time and cost to 3D-print the entire part.
 Instead make a